 As a business progresses, basic survival is the measure of success.
 Teetering on the edge of just making enough to survive is hazardous to anyone’s health.
 At this stage, there are still limited systems and employees; there may be a marginal profit; expenses are covered and cash flow can and must be projected.
 Failure to thrive can be attributed to owner burnout, lack of vision, insufficient funds and marketplace factors.

 Too many businesses get stuck in this stage.
 These are the businesses that are sold at a loss or just close down when the owner has had enough.
-Every business should strive for optimum health and try to perform like the Olympic athletes we witnessed in Rio last month.
+Every business should strive for optimum health and try to perform like the Olympic athletes we witness every four years.

 This will require constant monitoring.